Group Income Protection Insurance

 • Cover for up to 80% of an employee’s gross earnings (dependent on insurer)

-• A benefit paid up until State Pension Age, or limited to 2, 3 or 5 years
+• A benefit paid up until a certain age, or limited to 2 or 5 years

 • Long-term benefits, such as cover for pension contributions

-• The option to allow benefits to continue for employees after they leave the company.
+• The option for benefits to continue even after an employee has left your company.

-Managing a health concern before it progresses is key here.
-The longer someone has off work due to ill-health, the harder it is for them to return.
-Intervening early can help to reduce the likelihood of long-term absence, or in some cases, prevent absence at all.
+UK insurers support this by providing early intervention programmes and rehabilitation services to minimise the need for a claim.
+Managing a health concern before it develops is key here.
+The longer an employee has off work due to poor health, the harder it is for them to return.
+Intervening early on helps to reduce the likelihood of long-term absence.

-These forms of support aim to get workers back on their feet and return to work at a quicker pace.
+These support services aim to get workers back on their feet and return to work at a quicker pace.
+As many of these are free with your policy, providing this support comes at no extra cost to you as an employer.
+It’s a win-win situation for your business and your workforce.

-Most importantly, staff can use these before they need to make a claim.
-This can prevent illness from escalating to the point where an employee takes time off.
+The aim of these additional health and wellbeing services is for staff to use them before they need to make a claim.
+Doing so may prevent illness or injury from escalating to the point an employee needs time off.

 Joe Toft, health & wellbeing expert at Drewberry